Sanavesa/Named-Entity-Recognition/README.md

 | BLSTM + Random Embeddings | 96% | 81 |
 | BLSTM + GloVe + Spelling Embedding | 99% | 94 |

 While these results look very promising, keep in mind that the average sentence length in English is 14 words.
 Thus, for the sentence, the accuracy becomes (99%)^14, which is approximately 87%.
 There is still room for improvement in this field.
-One future work idea that could enhance this method is adding an additional embedding layer to capture not only the spelling features, but also the character-level features.
+One future work idea that could enhance this method is adding an additional embedding layer to capture not only the spelling features, but also the character-level features, perhaps by utilizing a CNN.